Vision-Software-LLC/Vision-UI/Documentation.md

 Text = Keybind text/name
 Default = Default key.
 Currently only a-z binds are accepted.
 Will be fixed later.
 Callback = The function executed when the keybind is pressed down or let go of.
+Returns 2 arguments : held and keycode.
+Held is the status of the key and keycode is the keys keycode.
+Both returned each time the set key is pressed down or let go of.

 ]]
 ```